Government-Paid Paternity Leave

 MFF New Website Banners_Community and Workspace Support

-Government-Paid Paternity Leave provides working fathers with time off from work to care for their newborn and wife as she recovers from childbirth.
+If you’re a working father, you can take Government-Paid Paternity Leave (GPPL) to care for your newborn and support your wife as she recovers from childbirth.

-For children born or adopted on or after 1 January 20241,2: Eligible working fathers may take an additional two weeks of Government-Paid Paternity Leave i.e. four weeks in total.
+For children born or adopted on or after 1 January 2024: Eligible working fathers may take an additional two weeks of GPPL i.e. four weeks in total.
 The additional two weeks are given on a voluntary basis and subjected to the employer's agreement.
 Employers who are ready to grant the additional two weeks of leave will be reimbursed by the Government.

-By default, Government-Paid Paternity Leave should be taken in a two- or four-week block within 16 weeks from your child's date of birth, If there is a mutual agreement between you and your employer, you can take the paternity leave flexibly, but should do so within 12 months from your child’s date of birth.
+By default, GPPL should be taken in a two- or four-week block within 16 weeks from your child's date of birth.
+If there is a mutual agreement between you and your employer, you can take the paternity leave flexibly, but should do so within 12 months from your child’s date of birth.

-You are eligible for Government-Paid Paternity Leave if you meet all the following criteria:
+You are eligible for GPPL if you meet all the following criteria:

 2. You are lawfully married to the child's mother sometime between conception and birth.

-• If not, you can be eligible for the Government-Paid Paternity Leave if you are legally married to your child’s mother within 12 months from your child’s date of birth.
+• If not, you can be eligible for GPPL if you are legally married to your child’s mother within 12 months from your child’s date of birth.

-• Note: The Government-Paid Paternity Leave can only be taken after you are married and within 12 months from your child’s date of birth.
+• Note: GPPL can only be taken after you are married and within 12 months from your child’s date of birth.

 3. a.
 Employees: You have worked for your employer for a continuous period of at least three months before your child is born.